Skip to main content Skip to footer

 Automated notifications provide context beyond basic meeting reminders.
 Notifications include agenda links, preparation materials, and relevant project updates.
 A sprint planning meeting notification might include links to the product backlog, velocity metrics from the previous sprint, and capacity information for team members.

-Automate workflow triggers from calendar events
+Automating workflows from calendar events

-Step 1: create sub-calendars for departments
+Step 1: set up department sub-calendars

 Step 2: unified dashboard for all team schedules

-Executive dashboards consolidate calendar information across the organization, providing leadership with visibility into organizational capacity, scheduling conflicts, and strategic initiative timelines.
+Next, executive dashboards consolidate calendar information across the organization, providing leadership with visibility into organizational capacity, scheduling conflicts, and strategic initiative timelines.
 These dashboards display key metrics that inform strategic decisions.

 Dashboard metrics include: